Adam C. Hochfelder: Deals

-In 2015, Hochfelder was responsible for the $110 million acquisition and assemblage of 1802-1810 Second Avenue, which is slated to be Manhattan’s first super-luxury Senior Living Facility.

 Hochfelder was also responsible for the acquisition of 2412 Broadway, a luxury residential apartment building on the Upper West Side and for Merchants Hospitality’s acquisition of the Global Hospitality & Restaurant Brand, Philippe Chow located in NYC.

 Convictions

 In 2010, he was sentenced to serve at least two years and eight months, with a maximum of eight years in prison for fraud.

 On March 1, 2019, Hochfelder entered into a guilty plea to a misdemeanor after being charged with scheme to defraud in the 1st degree.

 Personal life

 His first wife was Amy Meadow; they had two sons and were divorced in 2009.
 In 2016, he married Lisa Damiani; the wedding ceremony was held at the Mandarin Oriental in New York City.

 Hochfelder funded the development of the NYC Parenting Center which aids first-time mothers in need.
 Hochfelder has developed low-income housing in New York and Philadelphia.
 He has contributed to HELP USA, and has been an active coach in youth sports in Manhattan.
 Hochfelder was featured in the NYC Skyscraper Museum and has been honored by several national charities for his involvement and contributions to multiple causes.